Leadership

 Before joining TELUS, Sabine served in the Audit and Assurance practice at KPMG’s Vancouver office supporting their financial services and real estate practice.
 During her time at the firm, she transferred to KPMG’s London, UK, office, where she participated in the development of internal audit programs used nationwide related to compliance with the Financial Services Authority’s regulatory framework.

 Sabine is an Accounting graduate from the Sauder School of Business (UBC) and completed her CA designation during her time at KPMG.
 On the Greater Vancouver Advisory Board, from 2019 to 2022, Sabine was involved in both the Nine Stories of Hope Capital Campaign & HERstory of Hope campaign.
-Since 2019, she has served as Chair and Co-Chair of the Hope in the City Breakfast Committee.
+Sabine served as the Chair and Co-Chair of the Hope in the City Breakfast Commitee from 2019 to 2024, and continues to be an active member contributing her expertise and passion to the Commitee.

 “The Salvation Army embodies the essence of compassionate action, tirelessly working to uplift those in need.
 Their commitment to providing hope, dignity, and support to vulnerable individuals resonates deeply with my personal values.
 By volunteering with The Salvation Army, I’ve witnessed firsthand the transformative power of community service and the profound impact it has on both those who give and those who receive.”